In the spring semester of the 2021/2022 academic year, the EXPERIENCE INFORMATICS course will also start.

 - be able to get along better on-line (and off-line) within the local and international community;

-- be able to develop multidisciplinary projects using technology and terms that come with it.
+- be able to get along within multidisciplinary projects using technology and terms that come with it.

 What are the requirements?

 Basic computer and mobile use.
 One of the aims of the course is to facilitate Hungarian and international students to work together.
-You can use advised tools to overcome language barriers.
+You can use THESE tools to overcome language barriers.

 With whom will you learn together?